-Unless Apple drastically changes how it releases its iOS updates, we should see an iOS 11 beta emerge for iPhone, iPad and iPod touch in early June.
-With a release on the horizon, we want to help first timers prepare for the iOS 11 beta release date.
+Unless we’re hit with a delay, we should see a public iOS 11 beta emerge for iPhone, iPad and iPod touch next week.
+And with a release on the horizon, we want to help first timers prepare for the public iOS 11 beta release date.

 Thanks to Apple’s Beta Software Program, anyone can try iOS software early, for free.
-And with an official iOS 11 release date probably months away, we expect the iOS 11 beta to draw a bunch of first-time beta testers.
+Given what’s on board the iOS 11 beta, we expect the public iOS 11 beta to draw a bunch of first-time beta testers.

-If you’re thinking about trying the iOS 11 early, make sure you’re ready.
-This is particularly important if this beta will be your first excursion into the world of early iOS software.
+If you’re thinking about trying iOS 11 early, you should start preparing right now.
+This is particularly important if the iOS 11 beta will be your first trip into the world of early iOS software.

 Read the Rules

-Before the iOS 11 beta arrives you’ll want to get familiar with Apple’s rules and regulations.
+Before the public iOS 11 beta arrives you’ll want to get familiar with Apple’s rules and regulations.

 How to Signup for the iOS 11 Beta

-If you want to go the developer route, you can pay your $99 entry fee right now and sit back wait for June 5th to arrive.
+If you want to go the developer route, you can pay your $99 entry fee right now and get started.

-If you don’t want to pay for access, you can use a valid Apple ID and signup via Apple’s Beta Software Program.
+If you don’t want to pay for access to iOS 11, you can use a valid Apple ID and signup via Apple’s Beta Software Program right now.

 Prepare for iOS 11 Beta Problems